zephir-lang/documentation/docs/warnings.md

 ```

 ## unused-variable-external

-Raised when a parameter is declared but it is not used within a method.
+Raised when a parameter is declared, but it is not used within a method.

 ```zephir
 public function sum(a, b, c) // c is not used